differentpla-net/differentpla-net.github.io/_posts/2015-01-28-chromium-dashboard.md

 ## Dashboard Web Server

-The dashboard is currently implemented using [dashing](http://dashing.io/), and I use an upstart script (in `/etc/init/dashing.conf`) to ensure that it's running at bootup:
+The dashboard is implemented using [dashing](http://dashing.io/), and I use an upstart script (in `/etc/init/dashing.conf`) to ensure that it's running at
+bootup:

     #!upstart
     description "Dashing dashboards"